OpenLiberty/open-liberty-operator/docs/observability-deployment.md

 Kibana dashboards are provided for visualizing events from the Open Liberty runtime.

 To leverage these dashboards the logging events must be emitted in JSON format to standard-out.
-For information regarding how to configure an Open Liberty image with JSON logging please see [the following](https://github.com/OpenLiberty/ci.docker#logging).
+For information regarding how to configure an Open Liberty image with JSON logging please see [here](https://github.com/OpenLiberty/ci.docker#logging).

 Retrieve available Kibana dashboards tuned for Open Liberty logging events [here](https://github.com/OpenLiberty/open-liberty-operator/tree/master/deploy/dashboards/logging).

 For information regarding how to import Kibana dashboards see the official documentation [here](https://www.elastic.co/guide/en/kibana/5.6/loading-a-saved-dashboard.html).

-For effective management of logs emitted from applications to deploy your own Elasticsearch, FluentD and Kibana (EFK) stack.
+For effective management of logs emitted from applications, deploy your own Elasticsearch, FluentD and Kibana (EFK) stack.
 For more information see the following [guide](https://kabanero.io/guides/app-logging/).

 ## How to monitor your Liberty runtimes